“Some societies and religions have a tendency to expand the moral circle and to consider all humans as belonging to a single moral community.”

 I have had clients quit our process or fight to have the process of shared power itself be diminished (watered down) due to fear that arises during the change process.
 Signs of this include people holding onto resentment and blame without initiating or staying in a resolution process until needed change occurs.
 Also, fear to identify one’s own purpose, values and visions for their life and work, or of speaking up when power is misused.
 The reality is that the more imbalanced the sharing of power and the inauthenticity of communication, the more resentful compliance and rebellious resistance occur.
 These are often difficult to identify because they show up openly and passively; negatively and constructive-looking.
 People can’t say a real yes if they can’t say no and they can’t say no where there is high PDI.
 This is a real and pressing issue that results in extremes like airplane crashes and also in millions of other crises that happen daily, often for decades and in many settings.

 I had a consultant who was working on managing relationships with her authority figure (anyone perceived to have power over us) who happened to be a company representative responsible for placing her into jobs.
 Both the consultant and the company rep were inauthentic in the beginning of the session because there was so much fear present.
 The consultant admitted an issue with the rep but when asked to share it, she first mitigated instead, asking “So how did you think our call went last Friday?”
 I stopped her saying, “Instead, share your complaint please.”
 She did and I helped them both past fears and defensiveness to resolution.
 The problem is that this is never a one-and-done.
 The new relationship must be experienced repeatedly until consistent trust and authenticity become the new norm.
-Low or non-existent PDI is a condition we all need to learn and master, for collaboration needed to overcome today’s challenges and become a better world!
-Call if I can help you with this.
+Low or non-existent PDI is a condition we all need to learn strive for.
+Without reducing PDI, we cannot create the collaboration needed to overcome today’s challenges and help create a better world!
+Call me if I can help you with changing your relationship with authority and power so you can rejuvenate your organization and create the conditions that lead to success and effectiveness.

 Why People Hire Judy Ryan and LifeWork Systems